getodk/docs/getting-started.rst

 This requires:

-- :ref:`Installing Collect on a device or other mobile device <installing-collect>`
+- :doc:`Installing Collect on a device or other mobile device <collect-install>`
 - :ref:`Installing Aggregate on a server <installing-aggregate>`

 .. tip::